BishamKunwor/BishamKunwor/packages/query-factory/README.md

 // Create a query for fetching users export const useGetUsers = createQuery(
   {
-    // Use a static query key for a list of users and optionally include queryOptions
     queryKey: () => ["user", "list"],
-    // Define the function to fetch the users list and optionally include queryOptions
     queryFn: () =>
       axios
         .get<User[]>(`https://jsonplaceholder.typicode.com/users`)
         .then((res) => res.data),
-    // Optionally set how long the data is considered fresh (1 minute)
     staleTime: 60 * 1000,
   },
   queryClient